Learn how to keep track of website visitors coming into your marketing and sales funnel.

 That, in turn, gives you the ammunition you’ll need to generate and convert more high-quality leads.

-(And, truth is, companies where sales and marketing teams work together see 36% higher customer retention, and 38% higher sales win rates.)
+(And, truth is, companies, where sales and marketing teams work together, see 36% higher customer retention, and 38% higher sales win rates.)

 What does that mean for your company?

 Well, your marketing team can generate quality leads without the need for increasing media spend.
-By fine-tuning your process with feedback from your sales department, you’ll just need to refine your marketing strategy and focus more on channels which bring those dream customers to your site.
+By fine-tuning your process with feedback from your sales department, you’ll just need to refine your marketing strategy and focus more on channels that bring those dream customers to your site.